Maki: on-disk memoization for (deterministic) fun and profit

 for something more interesting.
 When linking an executable, we have to provide

-all its modules in a topological order (that is, if A
+all its modules in a topological order (that is, if A depends on B, then

-in the list).
+B has to come earlier than A in the list).
 Again this is easy to write

-costly computations (such as calls to ocamldep
+costly computations (such as calls to ocamldep):

 - given the list of modules to sort, compute

-describes a directed graph; compute some topological ordering of this graph (here, using containers's graph module.
+m -> find_deps mdescribes a directed graph; compute some topological ordering of this graph (here, using containers's graph module.
 Since is is relatively cheap, we do not bother memoizing it.

 (* find a topological ordering of given modules *)